“I don’t worry

 So I made pretty fondant colors…

 …and lots of pretty fondant colors.
-I made at least two shades of each of the cake layer colors to use on the outside of the cake.
-Then I busted out my little flower cutters and made about a trillion tiny flowers and dots.
+I made at least two shades of each of the cake layer colors to use on the outside of the cake (I used the same food coloring for each shade, just adding more or less, as needed, to achieve the shade I wanted).
+Then I busted out my little flower cutters (from Wilton Gum Paste Flowers Set) and made about a trillion tiny flowers and dots.
 It was a lot of bits, but super fast since I used little cutters.

 Fortunately, when I sliced into the cake, I actually saw a halfway decent heart.
 Thrilled doesn’t even begin to cover how excited I was.